National Route 612 (Costa Rica)

-Description
+National Tertiary Route 612, or just Route 612 (Ruta Nacional Terciaria 612, or Ruta 612) is a National Road Route of Costa Rica, located in the Puntarenas province.
 In Puntarenas province the route covers Coto Brus canton (San Vito, Pittier, Gutiérrez Braun districts).

-History

 As the main road between San Vito town and Elena town on Pittier district, MOPT announced on 22 October 2020 works to improve the road for a total of CRC ₡ 2,988,388,595.20 over 164 days.